csaf-tools/csaf-action/README.md

 * validate all your CSAF advisories
 * create a CSAF provider with it
 * sign the documents them optionally with your OpenPGP key
-* publish the result with GitHub Pages to `https://<org>.github.io/<repo>/`.
+* publish the result with GitHub Pages to `https://<woner>.github.io/<repository>/`.

 Internally, it

 - creates a branch `gh-pages` if it does not yet exists
 - configures and sets up a `csaf_provider` of the CSAF Tools using nginx, go and fcgiwrap.
 - sets up a secvisogram validator service with npm and hunspell
-- upload the CSAF advisories to the local CSAF provider
+- upload the CSAF advisories to the local CSAF provider, generating the file structure and signatures
+- make adjustments for publishing it with GitHub Pages
 - commit the documents to the branch `gh-pages`

+## Activate GitHub Pages

+1. In your repository, go to Settings > Pages (https://github.com/<owner>/<repository>/settings/pages)
+2. Build and Deploy from source: *Deploy from a branch*
+3. Branch: *gh-pages* (default)

 ## Workflow file